 We process your personal data for the above purposes relying on one or more of the following lawful grounds:

 If we process 'special category' or 'sensitive' data as referred to above, we will only do this with your explicit consent; or, to protect your vital interests (or those of someone else) in an emergency; or, where you have already publicised such information; or, where we need to use such sensitive data in connection with a legal claim that we have or may be subject to.

-We may need to disclose your personal data to certain third party organisations who are handling that data only on our behalf and in accordance with our instructions under contract (called 'data processors') in the following circumstances:
+We may need to disclose your personal data to certain third party organisations who are handling that data on our behalf and in accordance with our instructions under contract (called 'data processors') in the following circumstances:

 Other than as described above, we will treat your personal data as private and will not disclose your personal data to third parties without you knowing about it.
 The exceptions are in relation to legal proceedings or where we are legally required to do so and cannot tell you.